mrfloris/mac/README.md

 `xargs brew install < homebrew-casks.txt` or something like that (will have to check)

 TODO:
-And if I don't forget, I will also write a document about my 'terminal' setup with things like 'oh my shell', etc. (https://ohmyz.sh/)
+And if I don't forget, I will also write a documentat about my 'terminal' setup with things like 'oh my shell', etc. (https://ohmyz.sh/)

 - `brew install alfred` (macOS spotlight (and dock..) replacement)
 - `brew install iterm2` (Terminal.app replacement: iTerm2)